Homoerotic themes in Greek and Roman mythology

 Homoeroticism is a prominent theme in Greco-Roman mythology, with many myths depicting intimate and romantic relationships between men.
-These are accompanied by related motifs such as cross-dressing, androgyny, and fluid expressions of gender and identity – elements now recognised as part of the broader LGBTQ+ spectrum.
+These are accompanied by related motifs such as cross-dressing, androgyny, and fluid expressions of gender and identity.

 These myths have been described as being crucially influential on Western LGBTQ+ literature, with the original myths being constantly re-published and re-written, and the relationships and characters serving as icons.
 In comparison, lesbian relationships are rarely found in classical myths.

 Homosexuality and bisexuality

-Apollo, the god of sun and music, is considered the patron of same sex love, as he had many male lovers and was often invoked to bless homosexual unions.
-He is also called "the champion of male love" by Andrew Callimach.
-Other gods are sometimes considered patrons of homosexual love between males, such as the love goddess Aphrodite and gods in her retinue, such as the Erotes: Eros, Himeros and Pothos.
-Eros is also part of a trinity of gods that played roles in homoerotic relationships, along with Heracles and Hermes, who bestowed qualities of beauty (and loyalty), strength, and eloquence, respectively, onto male lovers.
-In the poetry of Sappho, Aphrodite is identified as the patron of lesbians.
+Apollo, the god of music and prophecy, was often invoked to bless homosexual unions.
+Due to his numerous same-sex relationships, in modern times he's considered a patron of homosexual love.
+Apollo was also called "the champion of male love" by Andrew Callimach.
+Other gods are sometimes considered patrons of homosexual love between males, such as the love goddess Aphrodite and gods in her retinue, such as the Erotes: Eros, Himeros, Anteros and Pothos.
+Eros is also part of a trio of gods that played roles in homoerotic relationships, along with Heracles and Hermes, who bestowed qualities of beauty (and loyalty), strength, and eloquence, respectively, onto male lovers.
+Sappho's poetry contained strong devotion to Aphrodite as well as same–sex love between women, leading to Aphrodite being identified as a patron goddess of lesbians.